Glitch effectGlitch effect

 Gozi FAQs

-Yes, Gozi remains a relevant threat as updated versions continue to emerge.
+Yes, Gozi remains a relevant threat as updated variants continue to emerge.
 Cybercriminals refine its capabilities to bypass evolving defenses, making constant vigilance necessary.
+The modular architecture and leaked source code ensure multiple threat actors can operate independent campaigns using Gozi-based malware.